vishvAsa/notes/history/homo/sapiens/Aryan/satem/indo-iranian/indo-aryan/v1/persons/sage-bloodlines/agastyaH/articles/Abhinavagupta-An-Historical-and-Philosophical-Study-K-C-Pandey/2_PHILOSOPHY/2_REALISTIC_IDEALISM.md

 201

 affections; to analyse all its states of varying affections due either to the internal or the external causes; to retain these affections in the form of residual traces (samskāras); to take out, at will, at any time, any thing out of the existing stock of the sarskāras and bring back an old affected state of itself as in the case of remembrance, and to create an altoge ther new state of self-affection by making a judicious selection from the existing stock and displaying the material so selected on the back-ground of its prakāśa aspect as at the time of free imagination.
 The word "Vimarsa" stands for all this and much more.
 At times "āmarsa" and "pratya vamarsa" also are used as substitutes of «vimarsa"; but they always do not connote all that «vimarsa" does.
-It represents the distinctive aspect of the individual self and differentiates it from mirror, maņi, crystal and similar other substances capable of receiving reflection.
+It represents the distinctive aspect of the individual self and differentiates it from mirror, maṇi, crystal and similar other substances capable of receiving reflection.
 The point has very clearly been stated by Abhinava in his Pratyabhijñā Vimarsinī as follows:

 "Atha anyenāpi satā ghatena, yatovabhāsasya prati bimbarūpā chāyā dattā, tām asau avabhāso bibhrad ghatasya prakāśa ityucyate,/ tatasca ajadah, tarhi sphatikasalilamukurādih api evambhūta eva iti ajadah syāt.
 Atha tathābhūtam api ātmānam tam ca ghatā. dikaṁ sphatikādih na parāmrṣtum samarthah iti jadah. tathā parāmarśanam eva ajādyajīvitam antarvahiṣ. karanasvātantryarūpam" 1.
 P. V., I, 198.